 Schwab Intelligent Portfolio, introduced in 2015, was Charles Schwab’s very own Robo advisor.

 The Schwab Intelligent Portfolio is a pure Robo-advisory service.
 53 ETFs for investors to choose from- each one hand-picked by the experts at Charles Scwab.
 Just like any Robo-advisor, the platform will monitor and periodically rebalance the portfolios.
 If situations deem to be risky, then the Robo-advisor has the power to halt the trade.

 Additionally, Charles Schwab introduced Intelligent Portfolio Premium, a hybrid Robo-advisor model.
-Complimentary with the above-mentioned services, Intelligent Portfolio Premium offers free consultation with their experts for guidance and planning.
+Complimentary with the aforementioned services, Intelligent Portfolio Premium offers a free consultation with its experts for guidance and planning.
 It acts more as an add-on to the existing Schwab’s Intelligent Portfolio with a monthly subscription fee.